 Students have formal methods to participate in policy making and decision making within the school or program, and the school or program engages students as members on decision-making bodies whenever appropriate.
+The school or program makes efforts to include diverse voices and perspectives from a range of students in these decision-making structures.

 - Describe student participation in policy making and decision making at the school or program level, including identification of all student members of school or program committees over the last three years, and student organizations involved in school or program governance, if relevant to this criterion.
-Schools should focus this discussion on students in public health degree programs. (self-study document) - 2) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+Schools should focus this discussion on students in public health degree programs. (self-study document) - 2) Briefly describe how the school or program makes efforts to include diverse voices and perspectives from a range of students.
+Include examples as appropriate. (self-study document)

+4)3) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)